Introduction: Another MIDI to CV Box

 "So, if I have a MS20 mini this thing is useless!"

 Well, no. MS20 mini recognize only note on/off messages and keyboard is not velocity sensitive.
 There's no way to overcome this with the MS10/20 vintage or mini keyboard, but with midi box and a velocity sensitive keyboard you are golden.
-In addition, with the MIDI box you can automate filter cutoff (or any other voltage controllable parameter).
+In addition, with the MIDI box you can automate filter cutoff (or any other voltage controllable parameter) or have it modulated by the incoming MIDI note on velocity.
 Again, the only MIDI channel MS20 mini responds to is channel 1.
 With this box you can overcome this limit too.

 "What if I have a Oct/V synth?"